pressjitsu/pj-page-cache-red/README.md

 ## Installing the WordPress Plugin

-Install and activate this plugin like you normally would into wp-content/uploads/redis-page-cache and create a symbolic link from your wp-content directory, to the advanced-cache.php file in the plugin folder:
+Install the plugin via composer then activate it.
+It adds the advanced-cache.php file as a symlink into the wp-contents folder:

 ```
-cd /path/to/wp-content
-ln -s plugins/redis-page-cache/advanced-cache.php advanced-cache.php
+composer require evista/pj-page-cache-red
 ```

 Enable page caching in your WordPress wp-config.php file with a constant: